911 (English group)

 911 (pronounced "nine one one") are an English pop group consisting of Lee Brennan, Jimmy Constable and Simon "Spike" Dawbarn.
-They were formed in London in 1995 and released their debut single "Night to Remember" in May 1996.
-This was followed by their debut album The Journey in March 1997, which was certified Gold by the BPI in November 1997.
+They were formed in Glasgow in 1995 and released their debut single, a cover of Shalamar's "Night to Remember", in April 1996.
+This was followed by their debut album, The Journey, in March 1997, which was certified Gold by the BPI in November 1997.
 911 released two more Silver-certified albums, Moving On and There It Is, in 1998 and 1999, respectively.
 There It Is also produced their only UK number-one single, a cover of "A Little Bit More", which topped the UK Singles Chart in January 1999.

 In their five years together, 911 scored ten UK top 10 singles.
-They sold 10 million singles and 6 million albums around the world, and were very popular in South East Asia, where their first two albums went to number one.
-They split in late 1999.
+They sold 10 million singles and 6 million albums around the world, and were very popular in Southeast Asia, where their first two albums went to number one.
+They split on 26 February 2000.

 In October 2012, it was announced that 911 would again reunite for the ITV2 reality-documentary series The Big Reunion, along with Atomic Kitten, Liberty X, B*Witched, Five and Honeyz in January 2013.
 Due to the highly positive reception, the groups went on an arena tour around the UK and Ireland.
-Their comeback album Illuminate...
-(The Hits and More) was released on 8 September 2013, along with their comeback single "2 Hearts 1 Love".
+Their comeback album, Illuminate...
+(The Hits and More), was released on 8 September 2013, along with their comeback single, "2 Hearts 1 Love".
 In early 2014, 911 headlined their own UK tour - The Illuminate: The Hits and More Tour.